ObscuritySecurity/TwoAuth/README.md

 > **Respect for the people behind the screen.**

-TwoAuth is a two-factor authentication (2FA) application built on a simple and radical idea: **respect for the user**.
+TwoAuth is a two-factor authentication (2FA) application built on a simple and radical idea: **respect for the people**.

 ---